Lucy's warbler: Life history

 Lucy's is the only warbler besides prothonotary to nest in cavities.
 It uses natural cavities in cactus or trees or holes excavated by woodpeckers or verdin in prior years.
-Unlike the prothonotary, Lucy's warbler has been known to utilize man-made nest boxes, even using a hollowed-out gourd.
+Lucy's warbler has been known to utilize man-made nest boxes, even using a hollowed-out gourd.
 If using a woodpecker hole, the warbler may fill the cavity almost entirely with debris and put the nest on top so the small birds can see outside of it.
 This species nests in some of the densest aggregations of any warbler, with as many as 12 pairs per ha (5 pairs per acre).
 The birds migrate to western Mexico in winter.

 These strictly insectivorous birds forage actively, looking for the caterpillars, beetles, and leafhoppers that compose much of their diet.
 When they capture a caterpillar, they shake it vigorously and skin off the prickly hairs on the back before consumption.

 Habitat loss is the main threat to this species, with riparian habitats in its range being developed extensively.
 To a lesser extent, brown-headed cowbird parasitism is also threatening this species.
 Populations are diminishing throughout its breeding range.